chris-bc/esp32-gravity/README.md

 ## Bugs / Todo

+* Decode OUI when displaying MACs (in the same way Wireshark does)
+* Hop randomly rather than sequentially
+* Add deauth packets to fuzz
+* Test using fuzz with multiple packet types
+* more testing of hop auto start/stop functionality - because it sends 'hop on' and 'hop off' it may now be overriding HOP_STATUS_DEFAULT??
 * Add non-broadcast targets to fuzz
 * Mana "Scream" - Broadcast known APs
 * Better support unicode SSIDs (captured, stored & printed correctly but messes up spacing in AP table - 1 japanese kanji takes 2 bytes.)